 I found that with Lottie, when she was tiny, she only wanted to be held.
 However, once she fell asleep, I could put her in the Sleepyhead Deluxe+ and she would stay fast asleep.
 This didn’t happen if I put her in her crib, where her eyes would snap open immediately then.

 With the Sleepyhead, she would stay sound asleep… the length would vary of course.
 There were a few times during the early days when we stayed at one of her grandparents’ houses.
 I brought the Sleepyhead along with me and would pop her in it whenever she fell asleep.
-I also liked that I could place it on my bed and have her sleep next to me while I had some down time, or when I had to get on with things in my room.
+I also liked that I could place it in my bedroom and have her sleep next to me while I had some down time, or when I had to get on with things in my room.

 Fellow reviewer Monaz says: “In the beginning, our newborn baby Evan would sleep contentedly in the Sleepyhead during the day, and friends who were parents were always astonished at how well he’d sleep compared to their babies.
 As he got older, his naps naturally decreased, but when he was sleeping soundly, he’d stay down for a solid amount of time.
 Once he outgrew the Sleepyhead, we put him on the cot mattress.
 We found the quality and duration of his naps really diminished.”